yolaijana/SQL_Project_Data_Job_Analysis/README.md

 Here's a concise breakdown of the top skills for Data Analysts in London:

-**Python and R:** Highly demanded for data analysis, Python (demand count: 236, avg. salary: $110,353) and R (demand count: 148, avg. salary: $100,499) are crucial for statistical computing and data manipulation.
+**Python:** Highly demanded for data analysis, Python is crucial for statistical computing and data manipulation.

-**Cloud Platforms:** Skills in Snowflake, Azure, AWS, and BigQuery are in high demand, reflecting the shift towards cloud-based data solutions.
-They offer competitive salaries, highlighting their importance in modern data analytics.

-**Business Intelligence Tools:** Tableau (demand count: 230, avg. salary: $99,288) and Looker (demand count: 49, avg. salary: $103,795) are essential for data visualization and deriving actionable insights, with Looker commanding a higher average salary.
+**Business Intelligence Tools:** Tableau and Looker are essential for data visualization and deriving actionable insights, with Looker commanding a higher average salary.

-**Database Technologies:** Expertise in Oracle, SQL Server, and NoSQL databases remains critical, with salaries ranging from $97,786 to $104,534.
-These skills are vital for effective data storage and management.
+**Database Technologies:** Expertise in SQL for databases remains critical, this skill is vital for effective data storage and management.

-These insights highlight the diverse skill set required for data analysts in 2023, emphasizing proficiency in programming languages, cloud technologies, business intelligence tools, and database management systems.
+These insights highlight the diverse skill set required for data analysts in 2023, emphasizing proficiency in programming languages, business intelligence tools, and database management systems.

 # What I Learned
 Throughout this adventure, I've turbocharged my SQL toolkit with some serious firepower:

 🧩 Complex Query Crafting: Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.

 📊 Data Aggregation: Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.

 💡 Analytical Wizardry: Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.

 # Conclusions

 ## Insights